 dictated guided by our parents and the Ministry of Education.
 We barely had to decide what we want to learn.
 Faced with an avalanche of information and choices right now, I am sure you must be feeling confused and perhaps apathetic about your choices and decision.

 I just want to tell you that IT’S OK not to know what you want to do in life right now.
 It doesn’t really matter down the road 10 to 20 years later.
-Regardless what course or path you have chosen, received and will be taking in the next 3 to 4 years, it will most likely be one filled with challenges, regrets and eventually, accomplishments.
-At some point of time, especially during the tough periods, it will dawn on you that the grass on the other side looks greener.
+Regardless of what course or path you have chosen and allotted, it will most likely be one filled with challenges, regrets, and eventually, accomplishments.
+At some point in time, especially during the tough periods, it will dawn on you that the grass on the other side looks greener.
 The key is to learn how to deal with this thought.

 What can you do right now to help you make more informed choices and deal with the new challenges that will be coming your way?

 Here are 5 habits/tips that I want to share with you that will change and uplift the trajectory of your life in every aspect.

 Read anything and everything.
 I am sure there will be a topic that you are interested in, be it cooking, game development, video games, basketball, photography, or animals.
 It can be anything and everything.

 Pick up an autobiography of someone whom you admire and make it a goal to read it for 10 mins a day for the next 3 days.
 If you enjoy the book, finish it.
 If not, move on to the next book.
 Stick with a book, book-hop.
 It does not really matter.
 If you need book recommendations, sign up on Goodreads or just google a topic and start reading.
 You will find yourself returning to the book when you are bored and lazy rather than switching on Netflix or surfing social media.

 Everything I am sharing with you here is not original.
 I merely followed the advice of all the different books that I had read over the years and re-sharing what had worked for me.
 I am just standing on the shoulders of the giants.